axiak/filternet/README.md

 (The use of the method prevents the proxy server from having to buffer images, etc.)

-### Event: interceptResponseContent <tt>function (buffer, proxy_response, is_ssl, charset, callback)</tt>
+### Event: interceptResponseContent <tt>function (buffer, remoteResponse, isSsl, charset, callback)</tt>

 callback expects the content buffer or string to send to the client.

-is_ssl is true if this interception was performed on an https request.
+isSsl is true if this interception was performed on an https request.

 charset is a convenience string which is either the charset from the Content-Type header, or null if none was defined.

 Generally, if charset is not null it's safer to run buffer.toString('utf8') to get a string.
 Otherwise you're probably dealing with binary data.

 The default behavior is callback(buffer);

-### Event: error <tt>function (error)</tt>
+### Event: error <tt>function (error, [errorSourceString], [requestInfo])</tt>

-Called on any error that is not a clientError
+Called on any error that is not a clientError.
+If available an error source string and the requestInfo object will be provided.

 If not defined errors actually break the proxy server.